Fax7559/Dracula-Dotfiles/README.md

 **Warning**: Do not use this blindly, make sure it works with your personal setup and options first

-## Apps shown
+## Dependencies and optional additions

+- i3lock-color
 - kitty
 - rofi
-- cmus
+- nerd-fonts
-- zathura
+- brightnessctl
-- cava
+- i3-battery-popup
+- Permit the "wallpaper.sh" shell script in '~/.config/i3/scripts' if you want the wallpaper script working on login
+- Permit the "i3bartoggle.sh" shell script in '~/.config/i3/scripts' to enable hiding the top bar

 ## Contents